-1 The Student Survey results indicate a change in rating scale as we shifted from a satisfaction scale to a frequency scale.
+- NA indicates not available at time.
+These indicators will be added when assurance reports are released by Alberta Education. - For the Student Survey results indicates a change in rating scale as we shifted from a satisfaction scale to a frequency scale.
 The 2023 results indicate the percentage of students who indicate frequently/almost always in their responses.
 2023 results are not comparable with previous years.
-In 2023, the following scale was used for the student survey Almost Never, Once in a While, Sometimes, Frequently, Almost Always.
-The percentage reported in the 2023 column for students represents the percentage of students who responded frequently or almost always.